Return to Never Land

-Return to Never Land (also known as Peter Pan in Return to Never Land) is a 2002 American animated adventure fantasy film produced by Disney MovieToons and Walt Disney Television Animation.
+Return to Never Land (also known as Peter Pan: Return to Never Land) is a 2002 American animated adventure fantasy film produced by Walt Disney Television Animation.
 A sequel to Walt Disney Feature Animation's 1953 film Peter Pan, the film is based on the 1908 play When Wendy Grew Up by J.M.
 Barrie.
 It follows Wendy's daughter, Jane, who is mistakenly abducted and brought to Neverland and must learn to believe in order to return home.
 The film stars the voices of Harriet Owen, Blayne Weaver, Corey Burton, Jeff Bennett, Kath Soucie, Spencer Breslin, and Bradley Pierce.

 Return to Never Land premiered at the El Capitan Theatre in Los Angeles, California on February 10, 2002, and was released in the United States in February 15, by Buena Vista Pictures Distribution.
 Despite receiving mixed reviews from critics, it was a box-office success like its predecessor, grossing $115 million against a $20 million budget.

 Plot

-Many years after her trip to Neverland, an adult Wendy Darling, who maintains her belief and knowledge of Peter Pan, is married to a soldier named Edward, and becomes a mother, having two children, Jane and Danny.
-With World War II raging, Edward leaves his family to fight in the war, leaving Wendy to take care of the children.
-Jane becomes cynical and, unlike her younger brother, refuses to believe in stories about Peter and Neverland.
+Many years after her trip to Neverland, an adult Wendy Darling, who maintains her belief and knowledge of Peter Pan, Tinker Bell and Neverland, is now married to a soldier named Edward, and becomes a mother, having two children, Jane and Danny.
+With World War II raging, Edward leaves to fight in the war, leaving Wendy to take care of the children.
+Jane becomes cynical and, unlike her younger brother, refuses to believe in stories about Peter, Tink and Neverland.

-A few years later, on Danny's fourth birthday, Wendy is informed that the children are scheduled for evacuation to the country the following morning.
+A few years later, on Danny's fourth birthday, Wendy is informed by the British general that her children are scheduled for evacuation to the countryside the following morning.
 Jane refuses to go and has an argument with her mother and brother.
 Later that night, Peter's arch-nemesis, Captain Hook, and his pirate crew arrive on his pixie-dust enchanted ship.
-Mistaking her for Wendy, one of Hook's henchmen surprises her from behind and gags her with a scarf while Mr. Smee and the other pirates tie her up and lock her in a bag before hoisting her onto the ship, taking her to Neverland and plan to feed her to an octopus to lure Peter into a trap.
-However, Peter rescues Jane, and Hook escapes from the disgruntled octopus, being in the role of the Crocodile, returning to the ship.
+Mistaking her for Wendy, they abduct her and take her to Neverland, planning to feed her to a giant octopus to lure Peter into a trap.
+However, Peter and Tink rescue Jane, and Hook escapes from the disgruntled Octopus, who resumes the Crocodile's goal of eating him.

 After Peter learns that Jane is Wendy's daughter, he takes her to his hideout to be the mother of the Lost Boys as Wendy once was, but Jane refuses.
 She tries to leave the island by means of a raft, but it sinks, and Peter tells her that the only way to get home is by flying.
 The following day, the boys fail to teach Jane about flying.
 Annoyed by their unruly behavior, Jane loses her temper and declares that she does not believe in Neverland, particularly fairies.
-Her disbelief causes Tinker Bell to lose her strength and the fairy's light begins to fade.
+Her disbelief causes Tink to lose her strength and the fairy's light begins to fade.